 By Lynn McDonald

-As students prepared for a short break to celebrate the Thanksgiving holiday on Tuesday, November 23, Lewis and Clark Community College was targeted by a ransomware attack, causing a complete campus shutdown.
+As students prepared for a short break to celebrate the Thanksgiving holiday Tuesday, Nov.
+23, Lewis and Clark Community College was targeted by a ransomware attack, causing a complete campus shutdown.

-Students and staff are not to attempt logging into anything LC related, including email accounts, and should physically stay away from campus.
+Students and staff should not attempt logging into anything L&C-related, including email accounts, and they should also physically stay away from campus, according to campus officials.

-LC student Jeramiah Campagna wonders what will happen if this threat continues through the remainder of the semester.
+L&C student Jeramiah Campagna said he wonders what will happen if this threat continues through the remainder of the semester.

 In an interview with Fox 2 News, Washington University Assistant Professor Ning Zhang, of the Computer Science and Engineering Department, shared information on ransomware attacks.

 “Cyber-criminals infiltrate into your organization and use something as a cryptography to lock up your files or systems, therefore denying you the opportunity to access your systems.
 It’s almost like going to your house and changing the door lock on you,” Zhang said.